 But more than just collecting on taxes in arrears, Moore wanted to offer Quincy businesses a more convenient, cost-effective way to remit taxes that worked for them—and the City.

-Azavar’s software partner, Localgov, is a cloud-based remittance platform that helps administer taxes and fees.
-For businesses, Localgov is simply a secure, consumer-style filing & payment solution that allows them to manage accounts, pay via credit, debit, or ACH, and avoid waiting in line or paying late fees.
-For finance departments, Localgov offers almost instant access to funds, flexible data-modeling tools, and less reliance on employee time.
+Localgov, is a cloud-based remittance platform that helps administer taxes and fees.
+Localgov offers a secure, consumer-style filing and payment solution that allows them to manage accounts, pay via credit, debit, or ACH, and avoid waiting in line or paying late fees.
+Learn more about Localgov's short-term rental tax compliance solution here.

 As a historic city, Quincy is fond of looking to its past.
 And with Azavar’s analytical acumen, taking a moment to examine historical trends and gaps paid off handsomely with a deep-dive revenue review.
 But Moore and her team also have an eye on tomorrow.
 Her team needed a future-looking partner with capabilities that enhance the City’s bottom line and enhance the business experience, too.

 It’s this one-two punch that Azavar, combined with Localgov, offered Moore’s finance team.
 Together, Azavar and Localgov provided the “experience, knowledge, and commitment to service that made it possible for us to find new revenue that we could not have found on our own,” says Moore.

 Our team would love to talk with your local government about how Localgov can bring convenience and compliance to your community.
 It’s easy to get started.
 Schedule a personalized demo at your leisure.

 Quincy taxpayers and accountants appreciate that they can pay via ACH draft, credit, or debit, all from their home or office, and get instant confirmation they’re compliant.